What Is 2.5kg In Pounds

 Q: What is the difference between mass and weight?

 A: While often used interchangeably, mass and weight are distinct concepts.
-Mass is the amount of matter in an object, while weight is the force exerted on that object due to gravity.
+Still, mass is the amount of matter in an object, while weight is the force exerted on that object due to gravity.
 Kilograms measure mass, while pounds can represent both weight (force) and mass (though less precisely in the context of scientific measurement).

 Conclusion: Mastering Metric-Imperial Conversions